joshcummingsdesign/mac-dev-env/README.md

 ### Homebrew Commands

+* `brew bundle` - Install dependencies in a Brewfile, use `--file` to specify a path
+* `brew bundle cleanup` - Show packages not in Brewfile, use `--force` to uninstall
 * `brew search [package-name]` - Search for a package
 * `brew install [package-name]` - Install a package
 * `brew uninstall [package-name]` - Uninstall a package